loginagohacker/CaseClickerHackedBetaV1.0/README.md

 CaseClickerHackedAlphaV1.1

-Special Thanks to KIng of KFC Jamal
+Special Thanks to King of KFC Jamal